 It wasn’t until I wanted to visit Longleat Wildlife Park but found that all the chain hotels anywhere nearby were booked up that I finally committed to actually trying a B&B, and I was surprised to realise that all my preconceptions were completely and utterly wrong.

 I have no problem with using a public loo, but the thought of bumping into one of the other guests at 2am in my jammies wasn’t particularly appealing.
-Some of the places on C4 had curfews, and I wasn’t prepared for that either.
+The first of the B&B myths I had was that you are someone’s house guest.
+Some of the places on Channel 4 had curfews, and I wasn’t prepared for that either.
 But the most horrific thought was that I’d be laying in bed next to the host, who would be listening in to every move we make and every word we say.

-In the past three years, I’ve stayed in pubs, annexes and townhouses.
+Over the years, I’ve stayed in pubs, annexes and townhouses.
 All but two have offered rooms with an en-suite bathroom.
 All have provided a front door key.
 And none of the hosts have involved themselves in my business.
 Safe to say, this myth of mine was based on irrational fears more than anything.

 They’re dirty or have broken facilities